 As far as modellers are concerned, stick to the paints I have listed below and you'll be fine.
-There are a number of published colour photo's of stations in GWR paintwork; Barbers Bridge station on the cover of GWR Country Stations Vol 2, Fairford on the cover of GWR branch line modelling Vol 1, and the colour pictures in 'The Big Four in Colour'.
+There are a number of published colour photo's of stations in GWR paintwork; Barbers Bridge station on the cover of GWR Country Stations Vol 2, Fairford on the cover of GWR branch line modelling Vol 1, and the colour pictures in 'The Big Four in Colour'.....the book by Lightmoor Press on the Newent branch is full of useful colour pictures.
 Late surviving stations in GWR paintwork were the stations on the Chard branch, the Fairford branch and the Newent line, none of which were repainted by BR.

 PAINTS FOR MODELLERS: Presision P21 GWR Light Stone No.1 & P22 GWR Dark Stone No.3.
 For the maroon I use Precision GWR Coach Lake, and for chocolate brown Precision GWR coach brown or Tamiya flat brown mixed with maroon.